kosma/coolscan-mods/README.md

 Now, twenty years later, we can finally lift those artificial limitations and enjoy the full power of these scanners.

+## Requirements

+* At the moment, this firmware is only available for LS-40 and LS-50.
+* You need a 64-bit system to run the firmware updater.
+* You need Vuescan drivers for the updater to work.
+I have not tested them on any other drivers.
+It *might* work with Nikon drivers.
+* You must not have any other scanners connected during the update process.
+* You must not have any scanning software running during the update process.
+* For scanning entire rolls of film you need a hole cut in the back of the scanner.
+Trying to load an entire roll without the hole cut will cause physical damage to the film and/or scanner.
+The hole is not needed for bulk slide scanning with SF-200/SF-210.

 ## Instructions

 1. Download the latest firmware package from the [Releases](https://github.com/kosma/coolscan-mods/releases) section and unpack it.